 A fourth factor to consider is the social characteristics of different fields.
-Many experimental groups, and sometimes theoretical groups as well, imply working in large teams and collaborations.
+Many experimental groups, and sometimes theoretical groups as well, require working in large teams and collaborations, often of international nature.
 Maintaining good relations with team members and maintaining effective exchange of information with them are very important aspects of doing research in such groups.
 As above, the best method of gathering information is to talk with faculty members and with the more advanced students involved in such groups.

-After narrowing their choices, students should make appointments to talk with several faculty members about doing thesis research with them.
-It is best to begin these discussions as soon as the research interests have been identified.
-It is very advantageous to start research during the summer after the first year.
-Faculty members who are potentially interested will usually ask questions about the student's background both to the student and to other faculty members.
-A student's desirability as a Research Assistant is considerably increased by good course grades and, particularly, by having passed the written examination.
+After narrowing their choices, students should make appointments to talk with several faculty members about joining their group.
+It is best to begin these discussions as soon as the research interests have been identified, and certainly before the first Summer.
+Faculty members will usually inquire about the student's background both from the student and from other faculty members.
+Success in a student finding opportunities in the research field of choice significantly depends on his/her academic performance on course work and on the GWE.